Wiganda Pradika

-Wiganda Pradika (born 3 December 1991) is an Indonesian professional footballer who plays as a right-back for Liga 2 club Semen Padang.
+Wiganda Pradika (born 3 December 1991) is an Indonesian professional footballer who plays as a right-back for Persipal Palu.

 Club career

 Badak Lampung

 He was signed for Badak Lampung to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Semen Padang

 Wiganda was signed for Semen Padang to play in Liga 2 in the 2022–23 season.
 He made his league debut on 29 August 2022 in a match against PSPS Riau at the Riau Main Stadium, Riau.